Tulips

 Draw the horizontal lines of your pattern.
 It doesn't matter in which sequence, go for what's easiest for you.

-Fill in the horizontal lines.
+Fill in the vertical lines.
 It's easier if you turn your cutting mat by 90 degrees.

-You can fill in the remaining horizontal lines, but they are not really necessary, as the vertical lines already tell you where the stitches will go.
+You can fill in the remaining vertical lines, but they are not really necessary, as the vertical and horizontal lines already tell you where the stitches will go.

-So instead, we fill in diagonal lines.
-To not get confused, I do this in a different color.
+To not get confused, I am using a different color.

 These lines tell me exactly where the tip of the tulip ends.
 You can see in the top right corner of the photo below where the diagonal lines of the tulip starts and ends.